ERC725Alliance/erc725.js/README.md

 ![NPM Version](https://badge.fury.io/js/erc725.js.svg)

-For more information see [Documentation](https://docs.lukso.tech/tools/erc725js/getting-started).<br/><br/>
+For more information see [Documentation](https://docs.lukso.tech/tools/erc725js/getting-started).

 ⚠️⚠️⚠️<br/>
-_This package is currently in early stages of development, use only for testing or experimentation purposes_<br/>
+_This package is currently in early stages of development, use only for testing or experimentation purposes_ ⚠️⚠️⚠️<br/>
-⚠️⚠️⚠️<br/>

 ## Installation